quiltdata/quilt/docs/Troubleshooting.md

 1. Your Quilt user Role has been corrupted.
 You will need a Quilt Admin user to reset your Quilt user Role to a default (**and valid**) Role.

+## User creation and log in
+Users can either be invited directly or are _just-in-time provisioned (JIP)_ when they sign in via SSO and receive the "default role."

+### Important conditions and pre-requisites
+* If an admin (or any user) is created with JIP SSO provisioning then setting the password for that user has no effect and _password login will never succeed_ for that user.
+Said another way, users created through SSO can only log in through SSO.
+* You _must disable SSO_ and enable `PasswordAuth` if you wish to log in as an admin using a password (as opposed to SSO).

+### Changing the admin via CloudFormation
-If you need to change the admin or have accidentally broken your admin user, try the following:
+If you need to change the admin (e.g. you have accidentally broken your admin user) try the following:
 1. Change the value of the `AdminEmail` CloudFormation parameter.
-    > Only _net new_ email addresses that have never logged in before will create new admins.

-    > If you are using SSO, `AdminEmail` must match the admin's SSO email address.

-    > If an admin (or any user) is created with just-in-time provisioning through SSO then
-    > _setting the admin password has no effect_ and _password login will never work_ for that user.
-    > Said another way, users created through SSO can only log in through SSO.
 1. Apply the change as a stack _Update_.
 1. Once the update is successful, the new admin can log in, set roles, and nominate other admins as needed.

 ### Additional support
 To have your Quilt stack changeset reviewed by a Quilt support agent, or